Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 - **High precision RTC:** High precision real-time clock with battery backup, enable maintain accurate time when the main power is turned off.

-- **Expandable memory:** With a mini-SD card slot on the back, no worry on memory limit any more when adding libraries and using circuit python.
+- **Expandable memory:** With a MicroSD card slot on the back, no worry on memory limit any more when adding libraries and using circuit python.

 - **User button:** Besides the RESET button, also provide with another user-defined button.